The Lawn: Sod it or Plug it

 ● Buffalo lawn is indigenous and therefore recommended for complex gardens and natural areas where exotics are not allowed.

 ● Buffalo lawn is slow growing (which makes it much more expensive as an instant lawn option), but subsequently requires less maintenance as far as regular mowing is concerned.
-It should also never be mown too short.
+It should also never be mowed too short.

 ● Buffalo lawn tolerates medium foot traffic, but has a high shade tolerance that makes it suitable to areas with changing sun and shade patterns throughout the day.